eslint/eslint/docs/maintainer-guide/issues.md

     * **Yes:**
         * If the issue is actually a question (rather than something the dev team needs to change), please [convert it to a discussion](https://docs.github.com/en/free-pro-team@latest/discussions/managing-discussions-for-your-community/moderating-discussions#converting-an-issue-to-a-discussion).
 You can continue the conversation as a discussion.
         * If the issue is reporting a bug, try to reproduce the issue following the instructions in the issue.
 If you can reproduce the bug, please add the "repro:yes" label.
 (The bot will automatically remove the "repro:needed" label.)
 If you can't reproduce the bug, ask the author for more information about their environment or to clarify reproduction steps.
+        * If the issue is reporting something that works as intended, please add the "works as intended" label and close the issue.
         * For all issues, please add labels describing the part of ESLint affected:
             * "3rd party plugin" - related to third-party functionality (plugins, parsers, rules, etc.)
             * "build" - related to commands run during a build (testing, linting, release scripts, etc.)